yutannihilation/rcpp_intro/en/function.md

 * You can use standard C++ data structure for return type and argment types.
 See [Standard C++ data structures](as_wrap.md) for detail.

-## Describing the Rcpp code in R code
+## Embedding your Rcpp code in R code

 You can also define Rcpp functions in your R source codes in 3 ways, `sourceCpp()` `cppFunction()` `evalCpp()`.

 ### sourceCpp()

-Saving Rcpp code as string object in R and compiling it by `sourceCpp()`.
+Save Rcpp code as string object in R and compile it by `sourceCpp()`.

 ``` R
 src<-